 15) God expects you to be saved just by believing in Christ’s name (crossless gospel) but nothing else needs to be known about Him or what He did.

 If you have changed the gospel into bad news then I suggest you go back and look at the actual good news.
-After all the word “gospel” itself means just that… good news.
-It then should get our attention when someone twists it into something bad, like Calvinists with their idea of election or crossless gospel advocates who leave out basically all of the pertinent information.
+After all, the word “gospel” itself means just that… good news.
+It then should get our attention when someone twists it into something bad.
+Such as Calvinists with their idea of election or crossless gospel advocates who leave out basically all of the pertinent information.
 The good news allows a person to KNOW now that they have eternal life!
 It can be known from the very moment they believe.
 If they are waiting around to know, then it wasn’t really good, or, complete news—was it?
 My view is that the gospel of Jesus Christ ought to be be best news we have heard or ever will hear.
 So let’s consider:

 1) All of mankind is born in sin and is under the penalty of sin (eternal separation from God in the lake of fire).
 Rom 5:12 Wherefore, as by one man sin entered into the world, and death by sin; and so death passed upon all men, for that all have sinned: